Bridging the time scales of single-cell and population dynamics: Results

 When rescaled by their condition-specific means, cell-age distributions from all temperatures collapse onto a single curve (Fig.~\ref{fig-age-dist}B symbols).
 The underlying physical principle encoded in this universal behavior is that a single temperature-dependent scale of time, proportional to the mean division time (or equivalently, the mean age), governs stochastic growth and division dynamics \cite{2014-iyer-biswas-jk, 2014-iyer-biswas-mz}.
 For the scaling collapse of the corresponding mean-rescaled division time distributions see~\cite{2014-iyer-biswas-mz}.

 We note that the mean age, $\m_{ {a}}$, and mean division time, $\m_{\t}$, are not equal.
 For $\n=1$, using Eq.~\eqref{eq-nu1}, the two are related by

 where $\eta_{\t}$ is the COV of the $P(\t)$ distribution.
+(See Appendix, Eq.~\eqref{eq-start} to Eq.~\eqref{eq-stop}, for a detailed derivation.)
 Using Eqs.~\eqref{eq-nu1} and \eqref{eq-means}, we find the predicted mean-rescaled age distribution; this also agrees excellently with the observed distribution (Fig.~\ref{fig-age-dist}B line).
 Eq.~\eqref{eq-means} shows that when there is no stochasticity in division times (i.e., the deterministic case $P(\t)=\delta_{\t,\t_o}$), then the mean age is half the mean division time since cell age is uniformly distributed from $0$ to $\t$.
 Interestingly, this provides a lower bound for the mean age (for a specified mean division time) since any stochasticity in $P(\t)$ can only increase $\eta_{\t}$, and thus the mean age.
 We note that in practice, even if there is sizable noise in division times, the second term is negligible compared to the first (for $20\%$ noise in division times, the ratio of the two terms is $0.04$).
 Thus, $\m_{ {a}} \approx \m_{\t}/2$.

 Once the age distribution (for a specific balanced growth condition) has been determined, it can be used to deconvolve cell-cycle phase dependence from a population of asynchronous cells, since it predicts the probability weight to associate with cells of each age.
 This obviates the need for less precise bulk-synchronization experiments, in which it is also unclear how the synchronization procedure may itself alter the balanced growth state.
 For instance, if the initial population has only swarmer cells, then the numbers of stalked and swarmer cells in the population oscillate with time and the culture is far from being in balanced growth (Fig.~\ref{fig-num}).
 We note that an early empirical algorithm for cell-cycle phase deconvolution was given in~\cite{2009-siegal-gaskins-ec}.